tapdata/tapdata.github.io/docs/TapData Shell/tapshell-overview.md

-## Download and Install `tapshell`

-To learn how to download and install the `tapshell`, see [Install `tapshell`](../Deployment/install-and-start.md).

 ## Connect to a Tapdata

-Once you have installed the Tapdata Shell , you can connect to a Tapdata by using the command below.
+Once you have installed the Tapdata  , you can connect to a Tapdata by using the command below.

 ```
-tapshell --host 127.0.0.1:3030 -u username
+bash build/quick-use.sh
 ```

-To specify a  host and port, you can use: `--host`.

-`tapshell` prompts you for a password, which it masks as you type.To provide a password with the command instead of using the masked prompt, you can use the `-p` option.